Earn 5% cash back on groceries with this new Chase Freedom Unlimited credit card offer

 You’ll also want to keep in mind the Chase Freedom Unlimited’s sign-up bonus for new applicants — $200 cash back, plus 5% cash back on groceries on up to $12,000 in purchases for the first account year.
 The Citi Double Cash card doesn’t have a sign-up bonus at all, so regardless of how you redeem your rewards, you’re definitely better off using the Chase Freedom Unlimited card for grocery purchases for the next year.

 The Chase Freedom Unlimited also has another leg up on the Citi Double Cash with its purchase protection and 15-month introductory APR offer on purchases.
-But if you’re looking for a card that offers an opportunity to help you with already-existing debt, the Citi Double Cash card offers a 0% introductory APR for 18 months on balance transfers made in the first four months after you open the card (13.99%-23.99% variable APR afterward).
+But if you’re looking for a card that offers an opportunity to help you with existing debt, the Citi Double Cash card offers a 0% introductory APR for 18 months on balance transfers made in the first four months after you open the card (13.99%-23.99% variable APR afterward).
 Unfortunately, the Chase Freedom Unlimited doesn’t have a similar benefit.

 Is the Chase Freedom Unlimited card right for you?

-If you’re looking for a no-annual-fee card that offers not only an increased sign-up offer, but potentially flexible rewards, then the answer to the above question is yes!
+If you’re looking for a no-annual-fee card that offers not only an increased sign-up offer but potentially flexible rewards, then the answer to the above question is yes!
 The Chase Freedom Unlimited can definitely be the right card for you, especially if you’re able to couple it with another Chase Ultimate Rewards card.

 Plus, with households spending more on groceries than ever, now’s a good opportunity to get the card with its sign-up bonus on grocery store purchases to maximize it and save your family money.
 So, if that sounds like a card that fits your spending habits, definitely take a look at the Chase Freedom Unlimited with its new bonus offer.